jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 Here are some conference resources:
 * General Software Engineering:
-    * [O'Reilly Conference Playlists](https://www.youtube.com/@oreilly/playlists) - This is part of O'Reilly Publishing
+    * [O'Reilly Conference Playlists](https://www.youtube.com/@oreilly/playlists) - This is part of O'Reilly.
     * [GOTO Conference Homepage](https://gotopia.tech/) and [Playlists](https://www.youtube.com/user/GotoConferences/playlists) - GOTO is a set of mostly European based tech conferences.
     * [YOW!
 Conference Homepage](https://yowcon.com/) and [YOW!
 Playlists](https://www.youtube.com/@GOTO-/playlists) (NOTE: The YOW!
 Playlists seem to be a subset of the GOTO Playlists) - YOW! is a set of conferences Australian based conferences.
     * [InfoQ Homepage](https://www.infoq.com/) and [InfoQ Conference Videos](https://www.youtube.com/@QConferences/videos) - Helps software development teams adopt new trends and technologies with conferences in NYC, SF and worldwide.